benprew/teamvite/README.md

 Deploys are done by copying the binary, moving the symlink and restarting the webserver. (see bin/deploy.sh)

-The only library dependencies are ones that I don't feel qualified to write (bcrypt and sqlite3 bindings) or are very similar to any implementation I would write (httprouter).
+The only library dependencies are ones that I don't feel qualified to write (bcrypt and sqlite3 bindings) or are very similar to any implementation I would write (uniuri).

-Teamvite can be run without a proxy webserver (ex. nginx) in front of it, and will deliver static files.
+Teamvite can be run without a proxy webserver (ex. nginx) in front of it and will deliver static files.

 ### Package Layout

 System module/package design follows ideas proposed in [Standard-Package-Layout](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1#.ds38va3pp) and [Style-guidelines-for-Go-Packages](https://rakyll.org/style-packages/)

 Packages:
+- cmd/teamvite: teamvite binary. entry point into the app
 - http: anything related to sending or receiving http traffic. html templates
 - sqlite: anything that interacts with the sqlite database
 - teamvite: anything specific to the teamvite app, domain objects, and interfaces
 - reminders: send game reminders via email and SMS

-This follows recommendations from Ben Johnson on how to organize Go modules and Ted Kaminski on using modules to hide implementation details.
+This follows recommendations from Ben Johnson on organizing Go modules and Ted Kaminski on using modules to hide implementation details.

-Views use Go's default template library and db access is done through sqlx.

 ### Use of contex.Context